KyleKaniecki/CarPC/README.md

 ```

 ### Copying service file to allow auto start up
-In order for this script to be run as a service, you need to move the .service file to the system
+In order for this script to be run as a service, you need to move the .service file to the system.
 In order to do that, you need to copy the provided .service file to /etc/systemd/system
 ```
 sudo cp ./CarPC.service /etc/systemd/system/